The class is graded as follows:

 Can a project be shared with another course's project or independent research?

-This review should be relatively short (about one paragraph).
-It should not summarize the paper or repeat it; we have all read the paper already.
-Instead your review should inlcude at least two comments on the paper that supply information not in the paper itself.
+This review should be relatively short.
+It should summarize the paper in your own words, at least three comments on the paper that supply information not in the paper itself.
 For example, a comment might be:

 - a suggestion to build on or extend the paper's ideas in future work